LibrePCB/librepcb-doc/README.md

 Inside the root of your Git repository, you can run this:

-    hugo --environment offline
+    hugo server

-When the process finishes, the result will be available inside the `public` folder inside your Git workspace.
-Then, you can open the `index.html` file in your browser.
+When the process finishes, the result will be available at http://localhost:1313/

 ## Contributing